leap71/leap71.github.io/coding-for-engineers/2-fundamentals.md

 A variable is a place in the computer's memory to store information.

 A variable in C# and many other programming languages, has a *name* and a *type*.
 A variable's *type* defines what kind data you can store in it.
 A variable of type `string` can store strings and nothing else.
 If you want to store a number in a variable of type `string`, you explicitly have to convert it to a string of characters first.
-This is important to remember, because some modern programming languages, like Python, try to blur the differences between different kinds of data, which seems helpful at first, but is actually very dangerous.
+This is important to remember, because some modern programming languages, like Python, try to blur the boundaries between different kinds of data, which seems helpful at first, but is actually very dangerous.

 To come back to our example, to store data in a variable, we have to tell the computer first, that this variable exists, and what type it has.